natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 $$

-  Given a sum-of-products boolean expression, we can make a combinational device that has that boolean expression as functional specification using **these three types of logics**: INV, AND, and OR with *arbitrary* number of inputs.
+Given a sum-of-products boolean expression, we can make a combinational device that has that boolean expression as functional specification using **these three types of logics**: `INV`, `AND`, and `OR` with *arbitrary* number of inputs.

 For example, given the following sum of products expression,